-The pages accessible in English concern access to services and security in regard with health and social services in accordance with the French language charter.
-The Charter of the French language and its regulations govern the consultation of English-language content.
+The pages accessible in English concern access to services and security in regard with health and social services, in accordance with the Charter of the French language regulations.

 Lyme Disease